Struct chrono::naive::datetime::NaiveDateTime

 fn num_seconds_from_unix_epoch(&self) -> i64

-Deprecated: Same to NaiveDateTime::timestamp
+Deprecated: Same to NaiveDateTime::timestamp.

 fn checked_add(self, rhs: Duration) -> Option<NaiveDateTime>

-to the current date and time.
+Adds given Duration to the current date and time.

-when it will result in overflow.
+Returns None when it will result in overflow.

 fn checked_sub(self, rhs: Duration) -> Option<NaiveDateTime>

-from the current date and time.
+Subtracts given Duration from the current date and time.

-when it will result in overflow.
+Returns None when it will result in overflow.

 fn format_with_items<'a, I>(&self, items: I) -> DelayedFormat<I> where I: Iterator<Item=Item<'a>> + Clone